Personal Injury Attorneys Serving Maryland

 Personal injury law is a body of statutes and case decisions that determine legal liability for physical and mental injuries suffered in an accident.
 It involves injuries sustained in car wrecks, trucking collisions, slip and fall accidents, cases of medical malpractice, injuries caused by defective products, and other types of accidents.

 Personal injury law is complex.
 Holding responsible parties accountable for their actions requires substantial knowledge, resources, and commitment.
 Without the assistance of a seasoned personal injury attorney on your side, the outcome of your case will be at the mercy of insurance adjusters and opposing legal teams.
-The Bishop Law Group has built a reputation for excellence in a wide range of personal injury matters.
+The Maryland personal injury lawyers at Bishop Law Group have built a reputation for excellence in a wide range of personal injury matters.
 We aren’t intimidated by big insurance companies, and we won’t back down from a fight.

 Personal Injury Cases We Handle